 Immediate breast reconstruction is performed during the actual mastectomy procedure.
 This limits the number of future surgeries that must be performed as well as the cumulative recovery period.
 Immediate reconstruction is often believed to have the best cosmetic and psychological benefits for the patient.
 Unfortunately, not all people are candidates for immediate procedures.

 The patient's health and long-term prognosis as well as the nature of the mastectomy are all factors that will be reviewed when determining whether or not corrective procedures should be immediate or delayed.
 When immediate breast reconstruction is not an option, women can schedule delayed procedures.
 These are performed several months or years after the mastectomy and often occur in several stages.

 Different Options in Breast Reconstruction

 There are three primary types of breast reconstruction that surgeons can perform.
 This allows medical teams to accommodate a greater range of patient needs, given that not all patients are ideal candidates for all reconstruction options.
-You and Dr. Pryor can discuss your health and circumstances to determine which reconstructive procedure is best for you.
+You can discuss your health and circumstances with your Rockford plastic surgeon to determine which reconstructive procedure is best for you.